renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Deployment/deployment-kubernetes-dev.md

 ---
-title: Deploy the Langflow development environment on Kubernetes
+title: Deploy the Aiexec development environment on Kubernetes
 slug: /deployment-kubernetes-dev
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The [Langflow Integrated Development Environment (IDE)](https://github.com/langflow-ai/langflow-helm-charts/tree/main/charts/langflow-ide) Helm chart is designed to provide a complete environment for developers to create, test, and debug their flows.
+The [Aiexec Integrated Development Environment (IDE)](https://github.com/khulnasoft-lab/aiexec-helm-charts/tree/main/charts/aiexec-ide) Helm chart is designed to provide a complete environment for developers to create, test, and debug their flows.
 It includes both the API and the UI.

 ### Prerequisites